apache/spark/IMAGES.rst

 Python base images are updated from time-to-time, usually as a result of implementing security fixes.
 When you build your image locally using ``docker build`` you use the version of image that you have locally.
-For the CI builds using ``breeze`` we use the image that is stored in our repository in order to use cache efficiently.
+For image builds using ``breeze`` we use the image that is stored in our repository in order to use cache efficiently.
 However CI push build have ``CHECK_IF_BASE_PYTHON_IMAGE_UPDATED`` variable set to ``true`` which checks if the image has been released and will pull it and rebuild it if needed